gavinlyonsrepo/pic_12F675_projects/README.md

 * Description: A set of projects for a PIC 12F675 Microcontroller, written in C and Assembly.
 * Author: Gavin Lyons
-* Contact: Upstream repo at github or glyons66@hotmail.com
+* Contact: Upstream repo at github
 * Copyright: Copyright (C) 2018 Gavin Lyons see LICENSE.md in documentation section

 Project List